galitrahimtno/indy-hipe/text/didcom-over-xmpp/README.md

 ### DIDCom over XMPP

-For use of XMPP we are going to use Openfire Server open source project.
-We are also using 2 plugins to enable server caching and message carbon copy.
+For use of XMPP, it is recommended to use [Openfire Server](https://www.igniterealtime.org/projects/openfire/) open source project, including 2 plugins to enable server caching and message carbon copy.
 This will enable sending DIDcom to mulitple endpoints of the same person.

+*Editor's note: add proper references to the 2 plugins*

 #### Use of MESSAGE